ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 .. note::

-    ``Components`` from previous example is an inversion of control container.
+    ``Container`` from previous example is an inversion of control container.
     It contains a collection of component providers that could be injected into each other.

-    Assuming this, ``Components`` could be one and the only place, where application's structure is being managed on the high level.
+    Assuming this, ``Container`` could be one and the only place, where application's structure is being managed on the high level.